Discover Northern Thailand: Your Guide to Chiang Mai

-See the locations on Chiang Mai Wat Google Map
+See the locations on Chiang Mai Wat Google Map by #treasuresofthailand

-North of the old town
+North of the old city wall

 Wat Chiang Yuen วัดเชียงยืน: